Longmont, Colorado

 One city.
 Two factions.
 No quiet ending.

-LoCo Pro Wrestling presents its history the way Longmont tells it: as lived fact.
-The Rising claim this town was built by people who earned every inch of it.
-The Pillars insist control, contracts, and old money still decide whose version survives.
+Longmont was built by people who earned every inch of it.
+The Pillars still believe contracts, control, and old money decide who gets to rule it.
 Every show at the Opera House becomes another chapter in that fight.

 Promotion founded Summer 2017